-- Dr. rer. nat, University Heidelberg, 2001 - Postdoctoral fellow, Department Computational Molecular Biology, Max-Planck-Institute for molecular Genetics, Berlin, 2001 - 2002 - Postdoctoral fellow, Department Bioinformatics, WEHI, Melbourne, Australia, 2002 - 2005 - Group Leader, Bioinformatics & Modeling, Department Molecular Genome Analysis, DKFZ, Heidelberg, 2005 - 2008 - Professor, Statistical Bioinformatics, Department Medical Statistics, University Medical Center, Göttingen, since 2008
+- 2001 Dr. rer. nat, University Heidelberg - 2001 2002 Postdoctoral fellow, Department Computational Molecular Biology, Max-Planck-Institute for molecular Genetics, Berlin - 2002 2005 Postdoctoral fellow, Department Bioinformatics, WEHI, Melbourne, Australia - 2005 2008 Group Leader, Bioinformatics & Modeling, Department Molecular Genome Analysis, DKFZ, Heidelberg - 2008 2018 Professor, Statistical Bioinformatics, Department Medical Statistics, University Medical Center, Göttingen - Since 2018 Professor, Head of Department Medical Bioinformatics, University Medical Center, Göttingen

-The Statistical Bioinformatics group of the department of Medical Statistics is developing statistical applications at methods for biomedical research.
-We are closely working together with other biostatisticians/bioinformaticists as well as clinical and biological researchers.
-The focus of the group is the development of methods and tools to analyse biomedical data and to reconstruct biological networks.
+The Department of Medical Bioinformatics is developing methods in Statistical Bioinformatics as well as Systems Medicine for biomedical research.
+We are collaborating in biomedical research projects and working in interdisciplinary consortia on the analysis of large heterogeneous high-throughput data-sets.
+There we apply mainly machine learning approaches as well as analysis and reconstruction methods for biological networks.
+The focus of the department is the development of methods and tools for the integrative analysis of large biomedical data-sets.
 These methods are implemented mostly in the statistical computing environment of R.